thecodingmachine/kickoff-docker-php/README.md

 <br>

-# Goal

-This project will help you to setup a PHP project with Docker, thanks to some useful make commands.
+This project will help you to setup a **PHP project with Docker**, thanks to some useful make commands.

 Think of it as a starter kit and update it at your convenience.

-# Prerequisites
+## Prerequisites

 Docker (**>= 1.12**) for MacOS / Linux: https://docs.docker.com/engine/installation

 Docker Compose (**>= 1.8.0**) for MacOS / Linux: https://docs.docker.com/compose/install

-# Quick start
+## Quick start

 **Important for Linux users:** make sure you're not using `root` user.
 Your current user must be part of `sudo` and `docker` groups.